-The Research Committee reviews preclinical, clinical, and education research within the Department of Orthopaedic Surgery.
+The Research Committee reviews preclinical, clinical, and education research within the Department of Orthopedic Surgery.
 The committee meets monthly to review original research grant proposals and proposals for initiation of clinical outcomes databases.
 This committee is chaired by Marc Swiontkowski, MD and includes representatives from UMMC, TRIA, and Regions.

 Proposals must be submitted at least five working days prior to the meeting to be considered.
 Otherwise, they will be reviewed at the next monthly meeting.
-Submit proposals to Tanya Doble.

 If you would like to submit a research project for research committee approval, please use the appropriate form:

 Education Research Proposal Form

 RC Budget Form

 Approved proposals will receive a signed approval letter following the Research Committee meeting.
 The approval letter will include Research Committee project number, funding information, and other instructions.
 Active projects will be required to provide regular progress updates to the Research Committee as requested.